Digao-Onofri/Beecrowd/README.md

 # Beecrowd Exercises

-This repository contains a list of exercises about programming on different languages that I developed in the Beecrowd platform.
+This repository contains a list of exercises about solving programming exercises on different languages that I developed in the Beecrowd platform.

 ---
 ## 📝 License